-- a) Understanding Conflict: The use of perspective, symbols, stereotypes, and rhetoric in analyzing communication and representation of contentious issues in television and other modern midea; analysis of textbooks from the perspective of peace. - b) Analysing life at school: culture of competition; corporal punishment and its consequences; role of family; gender roles and stereotypes.
+- a) Individual and collective self; duality and conflict: interpersonal, communal, national. - b) Understanding Conflict: The use of perspective, symbols, stereotypes, and rhetoric in analyzing communication and representation of contentious issues in television and other modern media; analysis of textbooks from the perspective of peace.